A Moment Before The Big Bang

 We all had tears of laughter in our eyes, shouting, "Don't speak the Word, don't create heaven or earth.
 Let's just stay crushed together in this unfermented juice!"

 It was no use.
 The Old Man cried, "Let there be light!"
-Everything's been tumbling downhill ever since, from chaos toward perfect order.
 We all began fermenting.
+Everything's been tumbling downhill ever since, from perfect order toward chaos.

-Now we are a tangle of vines, both luscious and poisonous, beyond the broken fence.
+Now we're a tangle of vines, both luscious and poisonous, beyond the broken fence.
 Our mouths are full of honeysuckle.
 Our ears are clover petals.
 I am lost in a bio-galactic meadow among pulsars of dew, gazing at a string of moons through a dragonfly's wing.

-Your otherness is questionable as mine.
 We are dreams of light in each others optic nerves.
-This field must out beyond ideas of right or wrong.
-Rumi wanders barefoot here.
+Your otherness is as questionable as mine.
+Am I you or me?
+This field must be out beyond ideas of right or wrong.
+Here, Rumi wanders barefoot, half-tipsy with the wine of ambiguity.

-Now drink from the bowl of my heart until it's hollow.
+Come friend, drink from the bowl of my heart until it is hollow.
 Then drink even more.
-Let us both become the bottom of the well.
+Let's both become the bottom of the well.
 We long for the gush of a rounder emptiness, a ringing sound that shakes the belly of the void before God speaks.

 Spin the atoms of the world from how you see it.
-Each breath is the ocean of love.
-Be here prior to Light, the energy beneath the form.
-Let all concepts dissolve into blues of the sky behind your eyes.
-Only your secret joy can recreate the earth.
+Each breath is a sky returning to the black hole of love.
+Be here prior to light, the energy beneath the form.
+Let all concepts dissolve into the blues behind your eye.
+The earth is created by your secret joy.

 Painting: Breughel's Garden of Eden, at the center of which is not the human couple, but a peacock whose tail has not opened.
 What does this mean?
 Nothing.